 Mouse Model of Neuropathic Pain Induced by Chemotherapy Agent

-Charles River scientists recently characterized the oxaliplatin mouse model’s response to cool allodynia, or pain in response to cooling, using two behavioral tests—the tail immersion/flick test and the acetone cooling test.
-Cool allodynia occurred during and after oxaliplatin infusion, and is thought to arise from a direct effect of oxaliplatin on peripheral sensory neurons.
+Charles River scientists recently characterized the oxaliplatin mouse model’s response to cold allodynia, or pain in response to cooling, using two behavioral tests—the tail immersion/flick test and the acetone cooling test.
+Cold allodynia occurred during and after oxaliplatin infusion, and is thought to arise from a direct effect of oxaliplatin on peripheral sensory neurons.
 Review the key findings and select data below.

 - Exposure to oxaliplatin led to persistent cool allodynia in the acetone test, which is a reliable method to test oxaliplatin-induced peripheral neuropathy.